RelentlessViper/DM_Project/README.md

 - `config.yaml` sets the necessary config for the pipeline.

 ### `EDA`:
-- `eda.ipynb` contains the basic EDA with general information acquired;
-- `additional_eda.ipynb` contains the EDA with advanced plots.
+- `EDA.ipynb` contains the EDA with general and advanced data insights acquired.

 ### `file_unpacking`:
 - `data_unpack.py` contains data unpacking techniques for large files;